-- role of the undertaking, for example, that the undertaking was acting under severe duress or pressure; - genuine uncertainty on the part of the undertaking as to whether the agreement or conduct constituted an infringement; - adequate steps taken with a view to ensuring compliance with the section 34 prohibition or section 47 prohibition, for example, existence of any compliance programme; - termination of the infringement as soon as CCCS intervenes; and - co-operation which enables the enforcement process to be concluded more effectively and/or speedily.
+- role of the undertaking, for example, that the undertaking was acting under severe duress or pressure;: - that the undertaking was acting under severe duress or pressure; or - in the context of a section 34 infringement, where the undertaking (a) provides evidence that its involvement in the infringement was substantially limited, and (b) demonstrates that, during the period in which it was party to the infringement, it actually avoided applying it by adopting competitive conduct in the market;

-2.16 In considering how much mitigating value to be accorded to the existence of any compliance programme, CCCS will consider:

-- whether there are appropriate compliance policies and procedures in place; - whether the programme has been actively implemented; - whether it has the support of, and is observed by, senior management; - whether there is active and ongoing training for employees at all levels who may be involved in activities that are touched by competition law; and - whether the programme is evaluated and reviewed at regular intervals.
+- genuine uncertainty on the part of the undertaking as to whether the agreement or conduct constituted an infringement; - adequate steps taken with a view to ensuring compliance with the section 34 prohibition or section 47 prohibition, for example, existence of any compliance programme; - termination of the infringement as soon as CCCS intervenes; and - co-operation which enables the enforcement process to be concluded more effectively and/or speedily. - 2.16 For the avoidance of doubt, the fact that an undertaking did not play a leader or instigator role in the infringement or that it was not a pro-active participant in the infringement will not, in itself, be regarded as a mitigating factor.
+Furthermore, the fact that an undertaking participated in an infringement for a shorter duration than others will not be regarded as a mitigating factor since this will already be reflected in the duration of the infringement at Step 2. - 2.162.17 In considering how much mitigating value to be accorded to the existence of any compliance programme, CCCS will consider: - whether there are appropriate compliance policies and procedures in place; - whether the programme has been actively implemented; - whether it has the support of, and is observed by, senior management; - whether there is active and ongoing training for employees at all levels who may be involved in activities that are touched by competition law; and - whether the programme is evaluated and reviewed at regular intervals.

-Step 4 - Adjustment for Other Relevant Factors
+Step 4 - Adjustment for other relevant factors

-- 2.17 The amount of financial penalty to be imposed after Step 3 may be adjusted by CCCS applying an uplift, on a case by case basis, to achieve the policy objectives outlined in paragraph 1.7 above, in particular, to deter the undertakings concerned as well as other undertakings from engaging in anti-competitive practices. - 2.18 In determining whether to impose an uplift, CCCS may take into account other considerations, including, but not limited to, an objective estimate of any economic or financial benefit derived or likely to be derived from the infringement by the infringing undertaking and any other special features of the case, including the size and financial position of the undertaking in question.
+- 2.172.18 The amount of financial penalty to be imposed after Step 3 may be adjusted by CCCS applying an uplift, on a case by case basis, to achieve the policy objectives outlined in paragraph 1.7 above, in particular, to deter the undertakings concerned as well as other undertakings from engaging in anticompetitive practices. - 2.182.19 In determining whether to impose an uplift, CCCS may take into account other considerations, including, but not limited to, an objective estimate of any economic or financial benefit derived or likely to be derived from the infringement by the infringing undertaking and any other special features of the case, including the size and financial position of the undertaking in question.
 Where relevant, any gains which might accrue to the undertaking in other product or geographic markets as well as in the relevant market under consideration may be taken into account.